academia-edu/libvmod-json/README.md

 For array access operations, arrays automatically grow to their indexed size and are filled with `null`.

+Negative indexes are allowed, and access from the end of the array.

 ### Example Key Paths and Their Equivalent JSON

 * `.foo`: `{"foo": ...}`